Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Deploy the container on Cloud Run on GK.
 - [ ] Deploy the container on App Engine Flexible.
 - [ ] Deploy the container on Google Kubernetes Engine, with cluster autoscaling and horizontal pod autoscaling enabled.

+To minimize costs while deploying an application that receives very few requests per day and is packaged in a container image, the most suitable option would be:

+- [1] **Deploy the container on Cloud Run.**

+### Here's why Cloud Run is the recommended choice:

+- **Cost Efficiency:** Cloud Run offers a serverless platform where you pay only for the exact compute resources consumed by your application per request and the duration of each request.
+It scales down to zero when there are no requests, which can result in significant cost savings for applications with low traffic.

+- **Ease of Deployment:** Deploying a container image on Cloud Run is straightforward.
+You simply deploy your container, and Cloud Run manages the rest, including scaling based on incoming requests.

+- **Automatic Scaling:** Cloud Run automatically scales your containers up and down based on traffic, ensuring that you don't over-provision resources when traffic is low.

+### Comparison with Other Options:

+- **Option 2:** Deploying on Cloud Run on Google Kubernetes Engine (GKE) adds unnecessary complexity and overhead for an application with minimal traffic.
+GKE involves managing Kubernetes clusters, which is more suitable for applications with complex orchestration needs or higher traffic volumes.

+- **Option 3:** App Engine Flexible environment offers scalability and automatic scaling, but it may be more expensive compared to Cloud Run for low-traffic applications because it requires maintaining instances running continuously.

+- **Option 4:** Deploying on Google Kubernetes Engine (GKE) with cluster autoscaling and horizontal pod autoscaling enabled is overkill for an application with very few requests per day.
+It involves managing a Kubernetes cluster, which adds operational complexity and potentially higher costs due to maintaining cluster nodes even during low traffic periods.

+### Conclusion:

+Deploying your container on **Cloud Run (option 1)** is the most cost-effective and straightforward approach for an application that receives very few requests per day.
+It leverages serverless computing benefits, such as automatic scaling and pay-per-use pricing, while minimizing operational overhead and ensuring efficient resource utilization.

 **[⬆ Back to Top](#table-of-contents)**